Vibration Sensor: What, Why, How and Where?

 Echo Analysis Method

-The echo analysis principle is used to measure the distance.
-The sensor consists of a processor unit, echo processing unit, laser emitter, laser receiver, and other components.
-The laser displacement sensor emits one million laser pulses per second towards the object and receives the reflections back to the receiver.
-The processor calculates the time required for the laser pulse to encounter the object and return to the receiver, and uses this information to calculate the distance value.
+Inside the sensor is composed of a processor unit callback processing, unit laser transmitter, laser receiver and other parts.
+The laser displacement sensor emits 1,000,000 laser pulses per second through the laser transmitter to the detected object and back to the receiver unit of the sensor.
+The processor calculates the time it takes for the laser pulse to encounter the detected object and return to the receiver.
+From this, a distance value is calculated and this output is averaged over thousands of measurements.

 Application: Laser displacement sensors are well-suited for environments that require high speed, high measurement accuracy, and long-distance measurement of numerous targets.